Carbis Bay railway station

 Carbis Bay railway station is on the St Ives Bay Line in Cornwall, England, United Kingdom and serves the village and beach of Carbis Bay, a community that only adopted this name after the arrival of the railway in 1877.
 Carbis Viaduct is situated on the St Ives (west) side of the station.
+It is the penultimate station on the line, between St Ives and Lelant, and is sited 323 mi 78 chain from London Paddington, measured via St Erth, Plymouth Millbay and Box.